 5. Smart Spaces

-6. Energy Star Products
+8. Energy Star Products

-When you search for products, materials, and advice as you build your new home, look for this label if you want to ensure that what you are choosing has been certified by the EPA's Energy Star program.
+When you search for products, materials, and advice as you build your new home, look for this label if you want to ensure that what you are choosing has been certified by the EPAs Energy Star program.

-7. Recycled or Green Materials
+9. Recycled or Green Materials

-There are so many fabulous products to choose from, you will have a hard time deciding.
 Look for green materials for your countertops, floors, and fixtures.
 Green materials may be natural materials; sustainable materials, such as sustainably harvested wood; products that use recycled or recyclable materials; products that use less energy to be manufactured or allow you to use less energy in use; etc.

-8. Solar Panels
+10. Solar Panels

 If possible, consider installing a grid-connected or standalone solar power system.
-While this may involve an upfront cost, the ability to generate your own energy for your home for years to come will be a significant cost savings in the long run.
-In addition, there are dozens of programs in place nationwide to help reduce the upfront costs.
+While this may involve an upfront cost, the ability to generate your own energy for your home for years to come will be significant cost savings in the long run.
+In addition, there are dozens of programs in place nationwide to help reduce upfront costs.
 Some states also offer special subsidies to help you save on the entire process, while others offer special loans specifically designed to help you purchase solar panels.
 You can find more details about your state’s policies through the Database of State Incentives for Renewables & Efficiency website.